What is IR35? IR35 rules explained

 In essence, there are several ways to beat the IR35 rules:

-Show that you are 'self employed', as per the Inland Revenue definition of the term (see above).
+Show that you are 'self employed', as per the Revenue definition of the term (see above).
 This is the ideal option.
 This will typically require an 'IR35 friendly' contract, with working practices which match those stated in the contract.

 Contract Overseas - leave for sunnier climates and get taxed on a fairer basis elsewhere.
 Of course, there are many other reasons why contracting overseas may also appeal (less polution, cheaper accomodation costs, etc.).
 Whatever your reason for making the move, you should be aware that overseas tax laws are equally or more complex than those in the UK, so you should consult a tax specialist before you leave, otherwise you may not necessarily be any better off financially.